-Welcome to our beach cottage overlooking a bay on Washington State’s Puget Sound!
-Our home was built in 1920.
+Welcome to our “forever home”, a beach cottage overlooking a bay on Washington State’s Puget Sound.
+We have put a lot of love into our little home which was built in 1920.

 One of the very first things we did after moving in was to build the deck off the front of the house.
 There was really nowhere to sit and take in the beautiful water views.

 The most unique thing about our property is the fact that the deck, greenhouse, and gardens are all in the front of the house.

 Usually, you see these things in someone’s backyard.
 But because we have all the sun, the water view, and the flat and level land in the front, we have made adjustments.

 The Cottage Living Room

 When you walk through the front door, the first thing you see is our living room.
 We have made many updates since moving here 10 years ago.
 Because our home is only 1600 square feet, it can be a challenge when it comes to placing furniture and finding creative storage solutions.

 One of my favorite things in our living room is this gorgeous window seat!
 It’s a great place to switch out pillows and quilts each season to give the room a completely different look.